Cache

 Tea

-Here is a small poem which my grandfather enjoyed.
-It originally came from the magazine – Silva.
+A small poem which my grandfather enjoyed.
+It originally came from the “Silva” magazine.

 Tea